-1. General Plan Information .
-6

-2. Employer Information .
-6

-3. Plan Administrator Information .
-7

-4. Service of Legal Process .
-7

-5. Type of Administration .
-7

-6. Claims Submission .
-7

-IX ADDITIONAL PLAN INFORMATION

-1. Your Rights Under ERISA 7

-2. Claims Process 8

-3. Qualified Medical Child Support Order 9

-X CONTINUATION COVERAGE RIGHTS UNDER COBRA

-1. What is COBRA continuation coverage?
-2. Who can become a Qualified Beneficiary?
-0 3.
+1. General Plan Information 6 2.
+Employer Information 6 3.
+Plan Administrator Information 7 4.
+Service of Legal Process 7 5.
+Type of Administration 7 6.
+Claims Submission 7 IX ADDITIONAL PLAN INFORMATION 1.
+Your Rights Under ERISA 7 2.
+Claims Process 8 3.
+Qualified Medical Child Support Order 9 X CONTINUATION COVERAGE RIGHTS UNDER COBRA 1.
+What is COBRA continuation coverage?
+9 2.
+Who can become a Qualified Beneficiary?
+10 3.
 What is a Qualifying Event?
-0 4.
+10 4.
 What factors should be considered when determining to elect COBRA continuation coverage?
-1 5.
+11 5.
 What is the procedure for obtaining COBRA continuation coverage?
-1 6.
+11 6.
 What is the election period and how long must it last?
-1 7.
+11 7.
 Is a covered Employee or Qualified Beneficiary responsible for informing the Plan Administrator of the occurrence of a Qualifying Event?
-2 8.
+12 8.
 Is a waiver before the end of the election period effective to end a Qualified Beneficiary's election rights?
-1 2 9.
+12 9.
 Is COBRA coverage available if a Qualified Beneficiary has other group health plan coverage or Medicare?
-1 2 10.
+12 10.
 When may a Qualified Beneficiary's COBRA continuation coverage be terminated?
-1 3 11.
+13 11.
 What are the maximum coverage periods for COBRA continuation coverage?
-1 3 12.
+13 12.
 Under what circumstances can the maximum coverage period be expanded?
-1 3 13.
+13 13.
 How does a Qualified Beneficiary become entitled to a disability extension?
-4 14.
+14 14.
 Does the Plan require payment for COBRA continuation coverage?
-4 15.
+14 15.
 Must the Plan allow payment for COBRA continuation coverage to be made in monthly installments?
-4 16.
+14 16.
 What is Timely Payment for COBRA continuation coverage?
-4 17.
-Must a Qualified Beneficiary be given the right to enroll in a conversion health plan at the end of the maximum coverage period for COBRA continuation coverage?
-4 18.
+14 17.
 How is my participation in the Health Flexible Spending Account affected?
-4
+14